 SAS Gulfport’s Vision for Hurricane Protection Beyond 2025

 The SAS Gulfport, or the Seabee Activity Station in Gulfport, Mississippi, is a Navy base with a big role in supporting military operations.
 But like any place along the Gulf Coast, it’s no stranger to hurricanes.
-I’ve seen how these storms can shake things up, flooding homes, tearing down buildings, and leaving us all scrambling to pick up the pieces.

 So, when we talk about their vision, it’s not just about fixing what’s broken after a storm hits; it’s about looking ahead and building something tougher for the future.